 - The Federal participants were executing their responsibilities in consonance with current law and Department policy but the court creates a novel reason or basis for overturning a case that could not be anticipated;

 - Similar "no fault" cases.
 Once approved, the EAJA awards in these cases will be paid by the Fund against the case related expenses category;

-No EAJA award may be charged against the Assets Forfeiture Fund or the Federal participant's Fund allocations without the express written approval of the Asset Forfeiture and Money Laundering Section (AFMLS).
-Requests for approval to charge an EAJA award against the Fund or against Fund allocations must be submitted to AFMLS in writing.
-See the Criminal Resource Manual at 2274.
+No EAJA award may be charged against the Fund or the Federal participant's Fund allocations without the express written approval of MLARS.
+Requests for approval to charge an EAJA award against the Fund or against Fund allocations must be submitted to MLARS in writing.

 If the government has contested the case and incurred an adverse judgment, a copy of the court order should be provided to all involved agencies immediately to permit their participation in preparation of the request package.
-The request should be forwarded by the United States Attorney's Office to AFMLS by express mail within 5 business days of the court order.
+The request should be forwarded by the United States Attorney's Office to MLARS within 5 business days of the court order.
 The request should include, as appropriate:

 - a copy of the court order indicating that the award is being made under 28 U.S.C. § 2412(d) or that the government's position was not substantially justified;

 - a copy of the seizure warrant and associated affidavit or a copy of the probable cause statement supporting the seizure, if the seizure was cited as a basis for the award;